-You swallow the enzyme capsules whole, immediately before your meal.
+You swallow the enzyme capsules whole, with your meal or snack.
 If you find it difficult to swallow capsules, you can open them and mix the granules in soft acidic foods that are at room temperature and easy to swallow.
 This can include apple sauce or mashed banana.

 You must not chew or crush the granules.
 Have a drink of water afterwards to make sure none of the granules stay in your mouth as they can irritate the lining and cause mouth ulcers.

 Your dietitian will give you a diet plan to suit you and advise you on taking the supplements.
 It can take a bit of time to get the right dose of enzymes for you.

 Jewish and Muslim faiths

 These enzyme supplements come from pigs.
 Jewish and Muslim leaders agree to the use of PERT as there aren’t any alternatives.

 You may find it easier to have lots of small meals through the day, rather than sticking to the traditional 3 meals a day.

 It is a good idea to have plenty of nutritious snacks to hand that you can have whenever you feel like eating.
 If you can manage it, it's best to choose full fat versions of yoghurts and puddings, so that you get the most calories.